ermiry/cerver-client/README.md

 To download the latest stable version of **Cerver**, please refer to the offical repo: https://github.com/ermiry/cerver

 This repo is in constant development and new features will be added in the future.
-If you want to contribute you are free to make a pull request, and if you find a bug, you can report it here: https://cerver.ermiry.com/bugreport
+If you want to contribute you are free to make a pull request, and if you find a bug, you can report it here: https://client.ermiry.com/bugreport or create a new **Github Issue**.